 The Trustees agreed on the CPA financial strategy in South Africa in August 2013.
-The issues addressed in the policy include the reserves, income generation, and financial and administrative control policies for the Association.
-Trustees will keep the strategy under review and in particular ensure that it meets the wider strategic objectives of the CPA.
+The issues addressed included reserve levels, income generation, and financial and administrative control policies for the Association.
+Trustees have kept the strategy under review and in particular to ensure that it meets the wider strategic objectives of the CPA.
+The revised Strategic Plan covering the period 2018 - 2021 has further reinforced and informed the existing Financial Strategy.